BDC Hamburger Icon

 2. Create employee protocols.

-You need standard processes in place that apply to all of your workers when they are requesting time off, sick or going to be late.
-Create a fair policy that outlines how employees should alert managers and states what happens if employees fail to show up for work without warning.
+You need standard processes in place that apply to all of your workers when they are requesting time off, sick time or are going to be late.
+Create a fair policy that outlines how employees should alert managers and clearly states what happens if employees fail to show up for work without warning.

 3. Draft your plan.